If you are unable to find the answer to your question, please send us an email at firstname.lastname@example.org.

 What's an orientation and how do I get one?

 All volunteers must attend a volunteer orientation prior to commencing volunteer duties.
 Some programs also have program specific orientations that must also be attended prior to volunteering.

 Why must I obtain a criminal record check before beginning my volunteer duties?

 Volunteers play a strong role within the OHS.
-They are working in a variety of capacities and many include working with vulnerable populations such as children and animals.
+They are working in a variety of capacities and many include working with vulnerable populations such as children, seniors and animals.
 In addition, we work hard to ensure the safety of the OHS community, which includes the animals, volunteers, staff, and the Ottawa community.
 Criminal record checks are a measure in place to uphold this high level of safety.
 If volunteers are working with our children’s camp program, they are required to apply for a police records check, ensuring they are safe to work with the vulnerable sector.

 I want to try volunteering once or twice to see if I like it.
 Is that OK?

 We ask our volunteers to make a commitment of at least one year.
 Due to limited resources, we do not have the ability to provide training to volunteers who are unable to commit for at least one year.
 While we rely heavily on the skills and experiences that volunteers bring to the organization, we also train new volunteers.
 As a result, the training and experience gained in an OHS volunteer role is invaluable to the organization.
 It is very difficult to sustain well-trained and experienced volunteers if they are leaving frequently.